DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 >`Rathena` is a R package that creates a DBI (Database Interface) for the R package [DBI](https://dbi.r-dbi.org/) by using `Boto3` as the backend.

-* **Why was RAthena created when there are methods for connecting to Athena?**
+* **Why was RAthena created when there are already methods for connecting to Athena?**

 > `RAthena` was created to provide an extra method to connect to Athena for R users.
-Nothing more nothing less.
+Nothing more, nothing less.

 * **Why is RAthena call RAthena?**

 > Isn't it obvious?
 Most R packages that interfaces with databases are called `"R<database>"` for example `RSQLite`, `RPostgreSQL`, etc...
-Plus this package is "roughly" the R equivalent to the excellent `Python` package [PyAthena](https://github.com/laughingman7743/PyAthena).
-So calling this pacakge `RAthena` seems the best fit.
+Plus this package is "roughly" the R equivalent to the superb `Python` package [PyAthena](https://github.com/laughingman7743/PyAthena).
+So calling this pacakge `RAthena` seems like the best fit.

 # Getting Started

 Now lets get into how to actually use `RAthena`.
-I am skip over the part were you have to set up an [Amazon Web Services Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) (AWS Acount) and get straight into the good stuff.
+I am going to skip over the part were you have to set up an [Amazon Web Services Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) (AWS Acount) and get straight into the good stuff.

 Before working with `RAthena`, [Python 3+](https://www.python.org/downloads/) is require.
 Please install it directly or use the [Anaconda Distribution](https://www.anaconda.com/distribution/).